cadema-PoliTO/RECOpt/README.md

 #### Generation of the load profiles

-These files don't need to be updated from the user.
+These files don't need to be updated by the user.

 * *'eltdome_report.csv'*: it contains the attributes for all the appliances.
 It also contains, for each appliance, its "nickname", that is crucial for the correct loading of the other files.